ana0/SpecFic/PigeonNetwork.md

 **Jane:** What's an aviary?

 **Sandy:** It's where they keep the pigeons.
-Rebecca's town has been experimenting an interspecies DIWO network ... but it looks like they've been infiltrated by government pigeons
+Rebecca's town has been experimenting with an interspecies DIWO network ... but it looks like they've been infiltrated by government pigeons

 **Jane:** What are they gonna do?